kendrixc/TheUltimateDropper/docs/final.md

 ### Our Model
 The model chosen is a convolutional neural network that takes in the observation space (blocks), and outputs five probabilities (q-values) for which action to take (N, S, E, W, and no action).
 The model consists of two convolutional layers each with max pooling, and three dense layers, with the last dense layer being the action q-values.
 This was chosen both by looking at networks created for similar purposes (specifically the Atari Breakout A.I. in the Keras documentation), and through trial and error.
 A diagram of the model layers is seen below.
 ![CNN Diagram](model_vis.png)
+The model was trained using an epsilon greedy algorithm wherein the action made start off mostly random, and slowly over time the model takes over in chosing actions.

 ### Reward Function
 To reward the agent during training we took into account four factors: the vertical distance traveled from the starting position *rDist*, the distance between the agent and the nearest block of water *rWater*, the number of solid blocks surrounding the player in a 10x6x6 cube *rBlocks*, and if the player was in the water or not *rInWater*.
 We then took a linear combination of these factors as our reward function:

 $$ R(s) = 4*rDist + 2000*rWater -5*rBlocks + 100000*rInWater $$

-While the weights of $$R(s)$$ could use more tweaking (especially as the water moves between levels), it was still able to generally guide our agent in the correct direction, with it heavily encouraging the agent to move toward water, discouraging the agent from having blocks nearby (hence the negative weight for $$r_blocks$$), and a huge reward for making it into the water.
+While the weights of $$R(s)$$ could use more tweaking (especially as the water moves between levels), it was still able to generally guide our agent in the correct direction, with it heavily encouraging the agent to move toward water, discouraging the agent from having blocks nearby (hence the negative weight for *rBlocks*), and a huge reward for making it into the water.

 ## Evaluation
 Due to the difficulties in making a general Dropper A.I described above, we transitioned to training a new A.I. individually for levels 0 through 3.
 Below are discussion and details for each level.
 For each level, we have a graph showing how far the agent gets at each 100th episode of training, without any randomness (meaning the agent will always take the same path at that episode), with the bar being blue if it landed in the water and red otherwise.